-I am a licensed clinical psychologist (PSY29665) offering psychotherapy for individuals, couples, and families in the Rockridge neighborhood of Oakland, CA. I am also a resident of Oakland and love being able to work within and serve my own community.
-I am bilingual and have done much of my work with clients in Spanish.
+I am a licensed clinical psychologist (PSY29665) offering psychotherapy for adult and adolescent individuals, couples, and families in the Rockridge neighborhood of Oakland, CA. I am bilingual and have done much of my work with clients in Spanish.

 Most of my clinical work thus far has been with children, adolescents and families.
 I have always been fascinated with young people’s minds and curious about their inner lives.
 Children and adolescents have an amazing ability to speak the truth and express their feelings and thoughts without a filter.
 This can be very helpful for the therapeutic process and while a filter becomes necessary to function within society as adults, I appreciate the authenticity and rawness that young people have.
 Through my work with youth, I have also come to see and appreciate the “child” that lives within all adults.
 I find it is helpful to be compassionate and welcoming of the younger parts we all carry within us in order to better understand the ways we behave, think and feel when we are grown.